Research

 Summary

 We find that an unanticipated tightening of US monetary policy tends to raise US import prices.
-This ``spill-back" pattern differs from typical open-economy macro models in which a demand effect or an exchange rate effect dominates.
-We also document a new ``spillover" effect: import prices of other countries also rise following an unexpected US monetary tightening.
-To understand the mechanism, we examine Chinese exporters and identify a borrowing cost channel - their liquidity conditions generally deteriorate after a US monetary tightening.
-Indeed, the output price response is greater for firms facing higher borrowing costs or tighter liquidity conditions. |
+This empirical ``spill-back" pattern differs from the predictions of typical open-economy macro models.
+We also document a new empirical ``spillover" effect: import prices of other countries also rise following an unexpected US monetary tightening.
+To understand the mechanism, we examine Chinese exporters and identify a borrowing cost channel—their liquidity conditions generally deteriorate after a US monetary tightening.
+Indeed, the output price response is greater for those firms facing higher borrowing costs or tighter liquidity conditions.

 Presentation